leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 the end state of things.
 Some complex dynamic things could be expressed in state templates via [Jinja] [15] markup OR implemented as [Salt modules] [16] in Python programming language.
-To sum up, Salt provides some multi paradigm mix of things and it's your choice how to glue things.
+To sum up, Salt provides some multi paradigm mix of things and it's your choice how to glue pieces together.

-I particularly liked that Salt offered [best practices and recommendations][17].
+I particularly liked that Salt offered [best practices and recommendations][17] document.

-Salt also has support of _master - slaves_, _standalone masterless_, _salt over
+Salt also has supports _master - slaves_, _standalone masterless_, _salt over
 ssh_, _master of master of slaves_ modes.
 Again, you have a choice.

-Salt also claims to support Cloud Computing resource provisioning.
+Salt also has some sort Cloud Computing resource provisioning support.

 I was intrigued by fact Salt was one the most active OSS projects on Github last year.
-I've registered several documentation clarification and improvement issues to test it and have visited IIRC one several occasions.
+I've registered several documentation clarification and improvement issues to test it, occasionally visited IIRC and a little chat there.
 I have to admit I was astonished by level of support I received.
 If anyone from Salt community is reading this, kudos to you guys!

 **- I didn't like**

 Salt introduces a lot of it's own terminology.
-The amount of supported use cases is quite big, there is quite a lot documentation out there.
-No all of it is newcomer friendly.
+Not all of it is newcomer friendly.

 ## The Final Choice ##